yuhengen/proj3-mist-adonis/README.md

 ```

 # Developing the Site Structure (STRUCTURE)
-The Mist platform has a navigation bar and footer on every page, allowing users to access most available pages with ease
+The MiST platform has a side navigation bar attached to every page, allowing publishers to access all pages with ease.

 ## Sitemap
 ---